The ancient art powering the ecobrick movement, principles, means and methods.

 Mandalas are an ancient and sacred art that can be found in every culture and religion of the world.
 A mandala can be as simple as a circle drawn in the sand, as beautiful as a cathedral rose window, or as sophisticated as a multi-terraced Mayan pyramid facing the stars.
 Like a flower, mandalas unfold outwards from the center, taking a pattern of their own.

 In ancient times mandalas underlied temples, rituals and art.
-For centuries, the process of mandala making was used as a therapy to find insights and healing.
-Today, we use the principles of the mandala to guide the unfolding of the global ecobrick movement.
+For centuries, the process of mandala making was used to find insights and healing.
+Today, we use the principles of the mandala to guide the unfolding of the global ecobrick movement for ecological healing.

 The ecobricking methods and principles of the Global Ecobrick Alliance (GEA) are developed from ground up along he principles of mandalic collaboration.
 We use this process to guide both the process and results of the GEA and the ecobrick movement.

 To understand the way that the ecobrick movement works mandalically, it is helpful to look at ancient mandalic traditions.
 Mandalas have been used throughout the ages as a means to hold intentions, elevate consciousness and guide collaborations.
 Mandalic arts are found on every continent throughout history.

 In religious and secular tradtions around the world, mandalas making has been used as a process and as an end-art.
 Carl Jung, use the mandala making process as a form of therapy to heal the mind.
 Other cultures, created temples, mosaics, and paitings with their mandalas as an end-art.